* Says to visit OPEC member state as early as next week

 He said talks should address conflicts in other parts of Libya, the government control of airports with U.N. support, and the withdrawal of armed groups and their allies from Tripoli.

-A separate battle in the eastern city of Benghazi has complicated Libya’s security, with an alliance of Islamist militants and ex-rebels forcing the army outside of the city.
+A separate battle in the eastern city of Benghazi has complicated Libya’s security, with an alliance of Islamist militants and ex-rebels forcing the army out of the city.

 Three years since the Gaddafi’s one-man rule ended, Libya’s fragile efforts towards democracy are close to chaos.
 Rival brigades often stormed the last parliament to pressure lawmakers.
 The month of fighting in Tripoli and Benghazi has further polarised the political factions and their militia allies.
 (Additionnal reporting by Ahmed Elumami and Ayman El-Warfalli in Benghazi, Heba Alshibani in Tripoli.
 Writing by Patrick Markey and Aziz El Yaakoubi.; Editing by Mark Heinrich, Larry King)